 New Jersey Launches Bold Initiative to Lead in Ethical and Innovative AI Adoption

-The report, developed by task force members from government, academia, and industry, focuses on generative AI —a technology that creates new content such as text, images, and videos.
-Its recommendations aim to position New Jersey as a leader in harnessing AI for public good, while safeguarding equity, privacy, and safety.
+The Task Force focused on generative artificial intelligence, a rapidly advancing technology capable of producing text, images, and other content.
+Its recommendations aim to position New Jersey as a national leader in ethical AI deployment while protecting equity, privacy, and public trust.

-The report identifies four key focus areas: security and privacy, workforce development, equity in AI use, and making New Jersey a hub for AI innovation.
+The report organizes its findings around four core priorities: security and privacy, workforce development, equity in AI use, and innovation-driven economic growth.

-New Jersey has already made strides in implementing AI.
-Over 9,000 state employees have completed training in responsible AI use, and tools like the NJ AI Assistant are enhancing productivity across government agencies.
-Pilot programs are exploring AI applications in education, legal services, and environmental management, with promising results in reducing call center wait times and improving service delivery.
+New Jersey has already begun implementing several recommendations.
+More than 9,000 state employees have completed training in responsible AI use.
+Tools such as the NJ AI Assistant are improving productivity across agencies, while pilot programs are testing AI applications in education, legal services, and environmental management.

 Need Help?